chef-boneyard/inspec-aws-old/docs/resources/aws_flow_log.md

 The VPC that the Flow Log is logging.
 This is of the format `vpc-` followed by 8 hexadecimal characters.
 The vpc_id is unique within your AWS account; using vpc_id ensures that you will never match more than one Flow Log.

-    # Get default security group for a certain VPC
+    # Get the flow log for a specific vpc
     describe aws_flow_log(vpc_id: 'vpc-12345678') do
       it { should exist }
     end